-The implementation of ASC 606 for license and development revenue resulted in a material difference in the timing of revenue recognition under the new standard, with an overall acceleration of the recognition of deferred revenue for the VorTeq license agreement.
+The implementation of ASC 606 for license and development revenue resulted in a material difference in the timing of revenue recognition under the new standard, with an overall acceleration of the recognition of deferred revenue for VorTeq license agreement (the "VorTeq License Agreement") that the company entered into with the Vorteq licensee.
 The amounts below have been adjusted for adoption of ASC 606.
-See Notes 2, "Recent Accounting Pronouncements," and 3, "Revenues," of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1, "Financial Statements (unaudited)," of this Quarterly Report on Form 10-Q for further discussion on the adoption of ASC 606 and a reconciliation between prior year 'As Previously Reported" and "As Adjusted" amounts
+See Notes 2, "Recent Accounting Pronouncements," and 3, "Revenues," of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1, "Financial Statements (unaudited)," of this Quarterly Report on Form 10-Q for further discussion on the adoption of ASC 606 and a reconciliation between prior year "As Previously Reported" and "As Adjusted" amounts.